 Developing your USP begins by deciding where your business is superior.
 Then you decide you’re going to get even better in that area.
 To develop your personal USP, begin by answering three questions: What problem do you solve?
 What’s your solution?
 How does your solution work?
 In one sentence, your unique selling proposition would look like this: “Do you know how (problem)?
 Well, what we do is (solution) by (how you do it).”
 Here’s an example of a USP I recently developed for our company www.refermeiq.com “Do you know how businesses and salespeople need new customers but hate to spend tons of money on advertising?
 Well, what we do is automate unlimited referrals without the awkwardness of face-to-face requests with ReferMeIQ.com.”

-Being unique, special and different creates loyalty from your current customer base and helps you get referrals on an ongoing basis–assuming you are regularly asking with a referral system.
+Being unique, special, and different creates loyalty from your current customer base and helps you get referrals on an ongoing basis–assuming you are regularly asking with a referral system.
 Moreover, having an effective USP becomes the glue that holds your business together–something that employees rally around and believe in.
 Here is an exercise: Start paying attention to businesses and looking for what makes them unique.
 Is it obvious?
 Do you see it in their marketing materials?
-If you were to ask their customers or anyone in the organization what makes them unique could they answer in an intriguing and compelling way that makes you want to do business with them?
+If you were to ask their customers or anyone in the organization what makes them unique could they answer intriguingly and compellingly that makes you want to do business with them?
 If the answer is yes, they are likely getting tons of referrals and new business.
 That’s where you want to be.
 To your success!

 Post author: admin